nauam/Courses/docs/developer/11-ui-plugins.md

 ## Behavior

-When QW Control renders a page, it evaluates whether any UI plugins are applicable, and what resources of those plugins to load for the page.
+When Rundeck renders a page, it evaluates whether any UI plugins are applicable, and what resources of those plugins to load for the page.
 If some plugins declare that they `require` other plugins, the ordering is arranged to load required plugins first, if possible.
-Note: any plugin that you put in the `requires` section must also be configured to load on the same pages, otherwise QW Control will not load it.
+Note: any plugin that you put in the `requires` section must also be configured to load on the same pages, otherwise Rundeck will not load it.

-For Zip UI plugins QW Control looks at the `plugin.yaml` data which declares the page configurations to determine applicability.
-For Java plugins, QW Control calls the `doesApply` method.
+For Zip UI plugins Rundeck looks at the `plugin.yaml` data which declares the page configurations to determine applicability.
+For Java plugins, Rundeck calls the `doesApply` method.

-When loading a plugin for the page, QW Control will link to the script and stylesheets for the page.
+When loading a plugin for the page, Rundeck will link to the script and stylesheets for the page.
 For Zip UI Plugins, the Page configuration determines which scripts and stylesheets to load.
 For Java plugins, the `scriptResourcesForPath` and `styleResourcesForPath` methods will be called.